wbitt/Network-MultiTool/README.md

 * openshift-extra (openshift compatible with **extra tools**) - Ports: **1180, 11443**
 * fedora, fedora-minimal ( **'Minimal'** Fedora based image )

+### Important notes about openshift variant:
-**Note:** Openshift is very strict about how a container image should run.
+Openshift is very strict about how a container image should run.
 So, the **openshift variant** of the multitool has the following limitations / changes:

 * Runs as non-root ; which means some tools (e.g. `traceroute`, `tcptraceroute`, etc, will not work)
 * Listens on ports `1180` and `11443` - **not** `80` and `443`
+* Some executable files are manually set as `setuid`, so those tools remain usable.
+Tools set with `setuid` are:
+ * apk
+ * arping
+ * busybox
+ * mii-tool
+ * tcpdump
+ * tcptraceroute
+ * traceroute
+ * tshark

+Remember, this *multitool* is purely a troubleshooting tool, and should be used as such.
+It is not designed to abuse openshift (or any system's) security, nor should it be used to do so.

-### Tools included in "latest, minimal, alpine-minimal , openshift, openshift-minimal":
+## Tools included in "latest, minimal, alpine-minimal , openshift, openshift-minimal":
 * apk package manager
-* Nginx Web Server (port `80`, port `443`) - customizable ports!
+* Nginx Web Server (port `80`, port `443`) - with customizable ports!
+* awk, cut, diff, find, grep, sed, vi editor, wc
-* wget, curl
+* curl, wget
 * dig, nslookup
+* ip, ifconfig, route
-* ip, ifconfig, route, traceroute, tracepath, mtr, tcptraceroute (for layer 4 packet tracing)
+* traceroute, tracepath, mtr, tcptraceroute (for layer 4 packet tracing)
 * ping, arp, arping
 * ps, netstat
 * gzip, cpio, tar
 * telnet client
 * tcpdump
-* awk, cut, diff, find, grep, sed, vi editor, wc
 * jq
 * bash

 **Size:** 16 MB compressed, 38 MB uncompressed

-### Tools included in "extra, alpine-extra, openshift-extra":
+## Tools included in "extra, alpine-extra, openshift-extra":
-* apk package manager
-* Nginx Web Server (port 80, port 443) - customizable ports!
+All tools from "minimal", plus:
-* wget, curl, iperf3
+* iperf3
-* dig, nslookup
-* ip, ifconfig, ethtool, mii-tool, route
+* ethtool, mii-tool, route
-* ping, nmap, arp, arping
-* awk, sed, grep, cut, diff, wc, find, vi editor
+* nmap
-* ps, netstat, ss
+* ss
-* gzip, cpio, tar
-* tcpdump, wireshark, tshark
+* tshark
-* telnet client, ssh client, ftp client, rsync, scp
+* ssh client, lftp client, rsync, scp
-* traceroute, tracepath, mtr
 * netcat (nc), socat
 * ApacheBench (ab)
 * mysql & postgresql client